Suggested links

 • Suicidal thoughts

-The potential for any of these side effects increases with higher doses of Ambien.
-You should only take Ambien as it is prescribed by your doctor, and should avoid Ambien completely if you do not have a prescription.
+Higher doses of Ambien increase the potential for any of these side effects.
+You should only take Ambien as prescribed by your doctor and should avoid it completely if you do not have a prescription.

 Ambien Abuse and Addiction

-Ambien is a Schedule IV drug with a high potential for abuse and physical dependence.
+Ambien is a Schedule IV drug, which means it carries a high potential for abuse and physical dependence.
 The FDA also cautions that patients with a history of substance abuse are not ideal candidates for Ambien prescriptions.

 Signs of Ambien Addiction